Skip to content

 Income Stream #3: Affiliate Marketing

-Can you imagine a recommendation you made six months ago still generating income every single week — without any additional work on your part?
-That’s the compounding math of affiliate marketing done right.
+Picture a recommendation you made six months ago still generating income every single week — without any additional work on your part.
+That’s the compounding math of affiliate marketing done correctly.

 You already know how to recommend things you love to people who trust you.
-Affiliate marketing converts that behavior into commission income that arrives passively, from content that’s already been created and published.
+Affiliate marketing converts that natural behavior into commission income that arrives passively from content that’s already been created and published.

 How to Maximize Affiliate Income

-The more authentic your affiliate recommendations, the more your audience trusts them.
+The relationship between trust and affiliate income is direct and measurable.
+The more authentic your recommendations, the more your audience trusts them.
 The more they trust them, the more they buy.
 The more they buy, the more your affiliate income compounds.
-The relationship between trust and affiliate income is direct and measurable.

 Best practices: